 - An outline of what specific role the inventor will play in the company moving forward if it is spin -off company from a research institution in Maryland. - A detailed description of the market opportunity, including a segmentation analysis, and a description of the company's marketing strategy. - An overview of the fundraising strategy. - A description of the Company operations including marketing strategy, product development, manufacturing, and other operations should be provided. - 6.
 Resubmissions Limited to two (2) pages.
 In the event that an Applicant's proposal is initially rejected, and the Applicant chooses to reapply for funding, the Applicant must submit a written response to the reviewers' comments including how those comments were addressed in the resubmitted application.
 The Response to Reviewer's Comments must not exceed one (1) page. - 7.
 Second-tier Funding Limited to four (4) pages.
 If applicable, provide a description of each milestone and budget for the research/work to be performed with this additional funding. - 8.
-Supporting Literature Limited to two (2) pages.
-Provide a list of scientific Literature in support of the Research Project. - 9.
-Biosketches: Do not exceed five (5) pages for the PI and two (2) pages each for other key project personnel. - 10.
-Other Support: List Other Support for the PI, including both current and pending support as described in the instructions. - 11.
-DEI Registration: Pursuant to its enabling legislation, TEDCO is required to foster inclusive and diverse entrepreneurship and innovation throughout Maryland.
-Accordingly, TEDCO is now collecting race, gender, and ethnicity data, to better understand the communities that are accessing MSCRF resources/funding.
-This data will not be accessible to MSCRF/TEDCO program/fund managers and will only be provided to them in an aggregated (anonymous) form.
-The data will not be used for funding consideration. - 12.
-Budget and Budget Justification: A detailed budget of the costs required to conduct the project should be provided in the general format on the application portal.
+Budget and Budget Justification: A detailed budget of the costs required to conduct the project should be submitted using the provided template.
 A justification for all of the project costs should be provided.
 If Second-tiered funding is requested, provide a description of each milestone and budget for the research/work to be performed with this additional funding in a separate table using the provided form.
 Provide a list of the names, affiliate organizations, and roles of all key personnel, in addition to the Applicant PI, who will contribute to the scientific development or execution of the Research Project in a substantive way and devote measurable effort (in person months) to the Research Project, whether or not salaries are requested.
 "Effort of zero person months" and "as needed" are not acceptable levels of involvement for key personnel.